Aeroluna/LunaCoopMod/README.md

 - Reduced cast finish time of Barrage from 2.5 to 2.
 - Increased radius of Barrage from 3 to 4.

 Barrage is kinda garbage for something you only get to use once per Odin.
-These changes should make casting Barrage smoother, especiallly important for the Big Red Button rework.
+These changes should make casting Barrage smoother, especially important for the Big Red Button rework.

 - Reduced radius of Big Red Button from 12 to 8.
 - Reduced Big Red Button damage falloff (Increased damage to targets far from the center).